No Match Found

 The world is changing swiftly as uncertainty surrounding trade, economic growth, health, regulations and geopolitics looms.
-At the same time, the Fourth Industrial Revolution (4IR), also known as Industry 4.0, has finally come of age.
+At the same time, the Fourth Industrial Revolution (4IR) has finally come of age.
 We can see this in various forms, through the digitally connected products and services we consume, to advancements in smart cities and factories and increasingly common automation of tasks and services in our homes and at work.

 Adoption of the technologies that power 4IR has been on the rise for some time.
 About six in ten companies globally plan to make significant investments in both AI and IoT.
 While it’s easy to make them the stars of the show, it’s a mistake to do so.
 Essentially, they aren’t 4IR—they merely enable it.